 Regarding effective risk management, pretty much all compliance frameworks include regular security awareness training (SAT) programs as a basic requirement.
 Frameworks like ISO 27001, GDPR, and HIPAA explicitly require regular SAT to ensure staff are aware of and can respond to cybersecurity threats.

-Considering the changing workforce dynamics, including remote and hybrid work models, their preferred learning methods, and their ability to retain knowledge are crucial in designing effective SAT programs.
+Considering the changing workforce dynamics, including remote and hybrid work models, their preferred learning methods, and their ability to retain knowledge are vital in designing effective SAT programs.
 Sure, you may get away with implementing a SAT program that ticks off the right boxes in obtaining a certification.
 Still, you don’t have a fighting chance without influencing the day-to-day security culture of operating securely or without implementing a behavioral change.

 But how do you know whether or not you’re choosing the right SAT for a younger, growing workforce that is more connected than ever?

-Here are the top things to consider to ensure your staff become your greatest asset in terms of security and not your most significant liability.
+Join us as we dive into the top factors to consider to ensure your staff become your greatest asset in terms of security and not your most significant liability.
 Let me pause here for a second.
 Can your people truly be your most significant liability?
 Here’s a look at the stats.
-In 2023, 74% of breaches involved the human element, which includes social engineering attacks, errors or misuse.
+In 2024, 66% of Chief Information Security Officers (CISOs) in the United States identified human error as their organization’s biggest cyber vulnerability.
+This includes mistakes like falling for phishing scams, misconfiguring systems, or inadvertently sharing sensitive information.
 But before we go any further, it’s important to note that this isn’t a reflection on your employees.

 Most people don’t have the proper knowledge, tools or support to protect themselves or their organization.
 Let’s face it – not everyone is a specialized cybersecurity expert.
 This is where SAT comes into play.

-Your Workforce Doesn’t Want to Learn the Hard Way
+Effective Security Awareness Training: Your Workforce Doesn’t Want to Learn the Hard Way

 With the overwhelming frequency of cybersecurity attacks, employees are constantly faced with new threats (whether they’re aware of them or not).
 Fortunately, the modern workforce has a baseline understanding of cybersecurity, but without the right SAT program, cybersecurity knowledge can only go so far.

-This is reflected in a recent study on Data Protection to Cyber Culture, which showed that approximately 79% of employees are interested in security awareness training, regardless of whether their company provides it or not.
-The willingness is there, but that can only get a company so far if they’re unsure which SAT is suitable for their organization.
 In addition, the wrong SAT program will inevitably dim the initial willingness and feel punitive, time-consuming and irrelevant, costing you valuable time, resources and money.
 So, what’s the solution?
 A needed shift away from traditional SAT programs.

-Although SAT may not be anything novel to you or your organization, with the rise of sophisticated cyber attacks and the (very) fast-evolving threat landscape, traditional training programs just don’t cut it anymore.
+Although SAT may not be anything novel to you or your organization, with the rise of sophisticated cyber attacks and the (very) fast-evolving threat landscape, traditional training programs just won’t cut it anymore.
 For starters, traditional security awareness training is often done on an annual or six-monthly basis, generally focusing on technical concepts.
 Although this may suffice from a compliance checklist perspective, it’s the bare minimum in terms of efficacy and due diligence.
 Traditional timelines perpetuate complacency regarding your security posture.
 They cannot engage people daily, nor does it teach them how to make security a part of their daily tasks and responsibilities.
-You need data-driven training that brings behavioral change throughout the organization with real-life scenarios and incident response exercises.
-The magic formula?
-Foster awareness, but don’t stop there.
-Turn that awareness into daily action.
-Here’s how.

 It’s important to remember that your workforce includes people with different comprehension levels regarding cybersecurity, different learning methodologies and different attitudes towards the importance of SAT.
 To cater for all of the above, the right SAT (at the very least) should include the following: